JasonWHowse/INFT-Documentation/Deliverable #1/1. Scope Statement/readme.md

-1. Scope Statement
+<h2>1.
+Scope Statement</h2>
 Before going full speed ahead on gathering requirements, you should establish the boundaries of the software you will build.
 These boundaries should be documented in a scope statement.
-Examples of things that establish software boundaries are:
+Examples of things that establish software boundaries are:<br>
 • What type of platform (Windows, Macintosh, UNIX, etc.) must the software work with?

 • Will the software function as a standalone application on a given computer, or will it function over a network connection?